 When there are a set of normals, they can serve as the reference or control samples for CNV calling in the tumor sample.
 Ideally the control samples should be of the same sample type, library preparation and platform as the tumor sample.
 The batch command in cnvkit.py automatically creates the pooled reference of per-bin copy number estimates from the normal samples and then uses the reference in processing the tumor sample.
 The --fasta/-f option is needed to extract GC and RepeatMasker information for bias corrections.
 CNVkit leverages the information to improve the copy ratio estimates.
 The --access/-g option specifies regions of accessible sequence on chromosomes.
 It can be created by the access command in cnvkit.py as described in the above step.
 The --annotate option specifies the gene models for assigning names to the target regions.
 It can be a UCSC refFlat.txt or ensFlat.txt file, or BED, interval list, GFF, or similar.
-For example, the refFlat.txt.gz file for hg38 can be downloaded from http://hgdownload.soe.ucsc.edu/goldenPath/hg38/database/refFlat.txt.gz and the refFlat.txt.gz file for hg19 can be downloaded from http://hgdownload.soe.ucsc.edu/goldenPath/hg38/database/refFlat.txt.gz Note that the refFlat.txt.gz file needs to be decompressed by gunzip command as proper input of CNVkit.
+For example, the refFlat.txt.gz file for hg19 can be downloaded from http://hgdownload.soe.ucsc.edu/goldenPath/hg19/database/refFlat.txt.gz.
+Note that the refFlat.txt.gz file needs to be decompressed by gunzip command as proper input of CNVkit.